Kirkwood City Council shooting: Early background

 Charles Lee "Cookie" Thornton (December 23, 1955 – February 7, 2008) was a lifelong resident of Meacham Park, an unincorporated predominantly African American community that bordered Kirkwood in St. Louis County, Missouri.
 In 1992, a ballot proposition appeared under which Kirkwood, an abutting, comparatively prosperous city with only a small percentage of African-American residents, would annex the low-income Meacham Park area.
 After spirited debate and campaigning, residents of both Meacham Park and Kirkwood approved the annexation.
 Upon annexation, the municipal codes of Kirkwood became the law for Meacham Park, which had previously lacked municipal codes due to its unincorporated status.

 During the 1990s, Thornton was active in a number of civic and charitable organizations in Kirkwood.
 He ran for Kirkwood City Council in 1994, unsuccessfully.

 Via eminent domain, part of the Meacham Park area was taken for a large commercial development in the late 1990s in a tax increment financing project.
 Thornton, who foresaw that his construction company would get contracts in this development, was a public proponent of it, in this respect opposing the views of some others in Meacham Park.

 Legal and financial troubles

 Thornton sought and received some work for his construction company during this commercial development.
 Family members and friends have said that he became resentful over having gotten less than he felt he had been promised.
 In 1999, Thornton filed a complaint with the Equal Employment Opportunity Commission alleging racial discrimination in the awarding of contracts he had wanted.

 Marge Schramm, who was mayor at the time the contracts were bid, has said that contracts were awarded by the developers, not the city, and that the city had not promised contracts to Thornton.
-It has been reported that he had never actually bid on the contracts.

 In 1996, Thornton had begun receiving citations from Kirkwood for violations of city codes.
 In June 1998, he pleaded guilty to six violations; and agreed to a five-phase plan to bring his property and his paving business into conformance with city codes within two years.